1 Detach from the existing

 …the third noun in the first LinkedIn post that appears in your feed

-…the fourth word in the headline on the second page in the newspaper
+…the fourth word in the headline on the second page of the newspaper

 …what you point at when you open a random page in a magazine with your eyes closed